 By asking these questions, you and the client can measure the impact of the client’s philanthropy and make adjustments as needed.

-For many clients with charitable intentions, their desire to give is underscored by uncertainty about which causes to support, how their gifts will be put to use, and how to effectively give.
-These clients may choose not to give at all or simply write checks to organizations that request their donations.
+For many clients with charitable intentions, the desire to give is underscored by uncertainty about their charitable giving options, how their gifts will be put to use, and how to effectively give.
+As such, they may choose not to give at all or simply write checks to organizations that request their donations.
 But by knowing how to discuss philanthropic goals with your clients, you can offer them a strategic, impactful, and winning giving strategy.

-Do you regularly discuss charitable giving with your clients?
-How have you honed your skills in this area?
+Do you regularly make charitable giving part of your financial planning discussions?
+What resources have you used to develop your expertise?
 Please share your thoughts with us below!